blackmountainwar/bmw-unmanic-plugins/README.md

 # Unmanic Plugins by blackmountainwar

 ## Instructions
+ Listen!
+This plugin was vibecoded out of the wazoo.
+I'm not a programmer -- just needed this plugin to convert .flac into .opus so... here we are.
+Use at your own peril!

 ### Repo URL:
 <!-- Replace the below link with your own repo URL (found in the 'repo' git branch) -->